Christopher-DSA/Final-Project-Tableau/README.md

 2001 Consumer Spend Index: 66.16
 2014 Consumer Spend Index: 97.88

-Yes people do spend more of their earnings in 2014 than they did in 2001, about 32% more than back in 2001.
+Yes, people did spend more of their earnings in 2014 than they did in 2001, about 32% more than back in 2001.

+As a whole it seems as the years go on, consumers spend more of their earnings.

 ### Step 3: Interesting pattern, trend or outlier from the data.